orancanoren/piegon/README.md

 ## So what is pigeon?

 Pigeon provides an interface for encrypted server-client communication.
 It is being built with the purpose of simplifying such interactions.
-It is a multi-threaded server, not an async one thus Espionage is not intended for scalable large networks.
+It is a multi-threaded server, not an async one.

 ### Current implementation features